Matt Gilks: Scunthorpe United

-Gilks signed for Scunthorpe United on 16 June 2017 on a free transfer, becoming the club's first choice goalkeeper for the 2018–19 season.
+Gilks signed for Scunthorpe United on 16 June 2017 on a free transfer, becoming the club's first-choice goalkeeper for the 2018–19 season.

 Lincoln City

-On 31 January 2019, Gilks signed for Lincoln City on a free transfer, and would go on to make 12 League appearances as the Imps won League Two.
+On 31 January 2019, Gilks signed for Lincoln City on a free transfer, and would go on to make twelve league appearances as Lincoln City won League Two.

 Fleetwood Town

 On 1 August 2019 Gilks signed for Fleetwood Town.

 Bolton Wanderers

 On 6 August 2020, Gilks signed for Bolton Wanderers, as a player-goalkeeping coach.
 His debut came on 13 November in which he was named Man of the Match in a 2–0 win against local rivals Salford City.
 He played a total of 35 matches as Bolton won promotion to League One and finished second in Bolton's Player of the Season award voting.

-On 8 June 2021 he signed a new one year contract.
-Gilks kept his spot as first choice goalkeeper for the first match of the 21–22 season, however after a poor performance in a 3-3 draw against MK Dons, where he was at fault for two of MK Dons's goals, he lost his place to new signing Joel Dixon.
-On 10 January 2022, Gilks retired as a player to focus on being the full time goalkeeping coach.
+On 8 June 2021, Gilks signed a new one-year contract.
+He kept his spot as first-choice goalkeeper for the first match of the 21–22 season; however, after a 3–3 draw against MK Dons, in which he was at fault for two of MK Dons's goals, he lost his place to new signing Joel Dixon.
+On 10 January 2022, Gilks retired as a player to focus on being a full-time goalkeeping coach.